wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Use a special state, "first-use" state, to indicate that a block has been accessed for the first time.
+The state can be represented using one bit, which will be cleared on the second access before eviction;

 This paper proposes a cache insertion policy that increases actual block reuse by delaying the insertion of the data block.
 The paper is motivated by the fact that, at LLC level, block re-usage is not as common as one may expect at higher levels of the hierarchy, mainly because locality has already been filtered out by higher level caches.